machinable/machinable/README.md

 #### Event Processor

 The [event processor](https://github.com/machinable/event-processor) is used to read Web Hook events off of the redis queue and send them to the configured URL.

+#### Email Notifications

+The [email-notifications](https://github.com/anothrNick/email-notifications) container reads notifications from Redis and sends them to the email in the notification body.

 #### Web UI